Feature-length compilation: Compilation films based on popular film and television series

 In the years before the invention of video stores film companies released compilation films in which the best episodes of a film serial were put into one movie.
 One of the earliest examples were Walt Disney's "package films", based on his popular short animated films.

 After television became popular during the 1950s some television series episodes were compiled and edited into one film.
 A famous example was the 1955 TV series Davy Crockett, which was released as the cinematic feature Davy Crockett and the River Pirates (1956).
 This was a compilation film because the episodes were not distinguished as such; the footage just continued along, without per-episode opening and closing credits, and appeared as a single film story.

 When television started to repeating several old films and TV series on a regular basis, compilation films became less popular.
 Films consisting of almost or nothing more than previously released footage, like Godzilla's Revenge (1969) and Trail of the Pink Panther (1982) left the audience with the feeling that they had been tricked into seeing the same material again, while expecting a fully original film with new, authentic material.
 The arrival of video and DVD, where several episodes or seasons of a series could be entirely collected, also took the need for compilation films away.

 Musical compilation films

 Another popular form is the musical compilation film, where clips from film musicals, concerts or music videos could be brought together into one format.
 Famous examples are the movies That's Entertainment!
 (1974), That's Entertainment, Part II (1976) and That's Entertainment!
-III (1994), all documentaries about Hollywoodmusicals, in which the narration is frequently interrupted to show full scenes from these musical films.
+III (1994), all documentaries about Hollywood musicals, in which the narration is frequently interrupted to show full scenes from these musical films.
 Another example is the movie Moonwalker (1988) with pop singer Michael Jackson which mostly consists of older footage from his music videos and concerts, and some newer footage to give some resemblance of a story.